Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Facebook boycott: View the list of companies pulling ads

-A growing list of companies say they’ll join an advertiser boycott on Facebook in protest of what they say are the site’s failures to stop the spread of hate.
+A growing list of companies are pulling ads from Facebook.
+For many of them, it’s part of an advertiser boycott in protest of what they say are the site’s failures to stop the spread of hate.

 A civil rights coalition, which includes the Anti-Defamation League (ADL) and the NAACP, launched the #StopHateforProfit campaign last week when it called on major corporations to put a pause on advertising on Facebook, citing the company’s “repeated failure to meaningfully address the vast proliferation of hate on its platforms.”